TimShol/hytale-rpgmobs/README.md

 ## API Overview

-RPGMobs ships a separate `RPGMobs-api` artifact for mod developers.
+RPGMobs ships a separate `rpgmobs-api` artifact for mod developers.
 Add it as a compile-time dependency to listen to events, query RPG mob state, or modify loot and damage.

 See the [API documentation](https://docs.RPGMobs.frotty27.com/api/overview) for integration details.